Bojana0309/playwright-base/README.md

 VS Code extension will use ONLY `.env` file (without specific environment in the name) for loading environment variables.</br>
 In other words, you need to create separate `.env` file and change values of your environment variables according to the environment on which you want to run your tests.</br>

+## Continuous Integration

+Playwright tests can be executed on CI environments.
+In this project, configuration for [GitHub Actions](https://github.com/features/actions) is made.</br>
+In `.github/workflows` folder, there are two files created, for two separate GitHub Actions workflows: Playwright Tests and Smoke Tests.</br>
+Both workflows can be triggered in two ways:</br>

+- On every push on `main` branch.</br>
+- Manually: in the GitHub repository, under Actions tab, choose the workflow (e.g. Playwright Tests), click on `Run workflow` dropdown and then on `Run workflow` button.</br>

+### Playwright Tests workflow

+This GitHub Actions workflow executes all tests on `production` environment using all three browsers, on `main` branch.</br>
+There are several separate jobs created:</br>

+- `install` job, for installing and cashing dependencies.<br>
+- `ui-test` job, for running UI tests and uploading reports.
+In order to parallelize UI tests execution, sharding option is used.<br>
+- `api-test` job, for running API tests and uploading report.<br>
+- `report` job, for merging all reports in one and publishing it on [GitHub Pages](https://pages.github.com/).</br>

+### Smoke Tests workflow

+This GitHub Actions workflow executes only tests with `@smoke` tag, on `production` environment using all three browsers, on `main` branch.</br>
+There is only one job created, `smoke-test`, for installing dependencies, running the tests and uploading report.</br>